dbmdz/wolpi/docs/index.md

 ## Configuration
 Through the YAML-based configuration, you can customize various aspects of Wolpi's behavior, such as:

 - vips image encoding options (e.g. JPEG quality, WebP presets, etc)
-- enable/disable optional IIIF Image API features and limits, to tailor Wolpi to your use cases, the IIIF  Image API compliance level and `info.json` will be automatically adjusted according
+- enable/disable optional IIIF Image API features and limits, to tailor Wolpi to your use cases, the IIIF  Image API compliance level and `info.json` will be automatically adjusted accordingly

 Refer to the [configuration documentation][config-doc] to learn more about the available configuration options.